GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 * Firefox allows an [origin to use up to 2GB][ff-usage-limits].
 You can use the [StorageManager API](#check-available) to determine how much space is still available.
-* Safari (both desktop and mobile) has been tested with more than 750MB of data storage.
-I was unable to find any official documentation that defines the limits for Safari.
+* Safari (both desktop and mobile) appears to allow up to 1GB.
+When the limit is reached, Safari will prompt the user, increasing the limit in 200MB increments.
+I was unable to find any official documentation on this.

 In the past, if a site exceeded a certain threshold of data stored, the browser would prompt the user to grant permission to use more data.
 For